bparanj/crystal/electronics/components/component-notes.md

 Design a simple experiment for each of the bullet item

-## Component Notes

 A resistor is used for:

 - limiting the charging rate of a capacitor
 - providing appropriate control voltage to semiconductors such as bipolar transistors
 - protecting LEDs or other semiconductors from excessive current
 - adjusting or limiting the frequency response in an audio circuit (in conjunction with other components)
 - pulling up or pulling down the voltage at the input pin of a digital logic chip
 - controlling a voltage at a point in a circuit